-You need a mitigation licence if your work will have impacts on European protected species that would otherwise be illegal, such as:
+You need a mitigation licence if your work will have impacts on European protected species (EPS) that would otherwise be illegal.
+This includes:

 - large blue butterfly

 - lesser whirlpool ramshorn snail

 You can use licence A12 for the following plant EPS:

 - shore dock

 - slender naiad

 Do not use this licence for the EPS that have their own mitigation licence application forms:

 You need to follow the Marine Management Organisation guidance for marine EPS: